1. Latency Is Becoming the New Intelligence

 It is better viewed as an attempt to stop thinking about inference systems as “a sequence of launched kernels,” and instead think of them as continuously running execution systems.

-As inference becomes the core execution layer of AI products, however, speed itself increasingly becomes part of the scaling equation.
+As inference increasingly becomes the core execution layer of AI products, speed itself is beginning to enter the scaling equation.

 7. The Speed Is All You Need